 #5 Supplements Can Calm a Hyper Dog

 There are a number of calming supplements/treats on the market, but the most promising are those that have cannabidiol (CBD).
 This is an extract of the cannabis plant with a variety of beneficial elements but it does not cause intoxication like marijuana does.
-This is good because dogs don’t usually respond well to intoxication; they may become aggravated due to the confusion.
+CBD for dogs is good because dogs don’t usually respond well to intoxication; they may become aggravated due to the confusion.
 Many of these supplements will contain other active ingredients, including l-theanine, chamomile, flaxseed, and hemp seed powder.

 Applying Multiple Strategies